NBubb/water-tank/README.md

 The calculated flow and volume are then reported to a MQTT broker.

+issues
+The flow calculation is currently incorrect.
+It is currently a place holder for debuging.

 Further Development

 inclusion of a thermistor to detect the water temprature.